Azleal/WTF-Solidity/Languages/en/47_Upgrade_en/readme.md

 -----

+in this lesson, we'll introduce Upgradeable Contract, the sample contracts used for teaching are simplified from `OpenZeppelin` contracts, they may pose security risks, DO NOT USE IN PRODUCTION.

 ## Upgradeable Contract

 If you understand proxy contracts, it is easy to understand upgradeable contracts.
 It is a proxy contract that can change the logic contract.